FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 So who would need a visa?

-If you are not a citizen of the US, Canada, Australia, or the European Schengen region, you may need a visa to enter Greece.
+If you are not a citizen of the US, Canada, Australia, or the European Schengen region, you may need a visa to enter Greece even for a short period of time (under 90 days).

-CYA’s semester is longer than 90 days; therefore, students will need a student visa to participate in the program.
+CYA’s semester is longer than 90 days; therefore, students who are not EU citizens will need a student visa to participate in the program.
 This process typically begins a few months before the student goes abroad.

 What changes have already been made or will be made to the semester’s length?